Clinical research associate

 Working hours

-Working conditions vary between companies, although the hours are usually full time, Monday to Friday.
+Working hours can vary but you’ll typically work 37 to 40 hours across Monday to Friday.
 You should expect to work some evenings, although weekend or shift work is uncommon.

 Part-time work is possible, as are career breaks.
-Short term contracts of six to 12 months with a company are common, meaning you may work more like a contractor than a permanent employee.
+Short term contracts of six to twelve months with a company are common, meaning you may work more like a contractor than a permanent employee.

 What to expect

-• Self-employment or freelance work is possible once you've gained significant experience.
+- Self-employment or freelance work on a contract basis is possible once you've gained significant experience.

 Qualifications

-To become a clinical research associate (CRA) you need to have a degree in life sciences, medical sciences or nursing.
+To become a clinical research associate (CRA) you'll need to have a degree in a life science, medical science or nursing subject.

 Entry without a degree or with a HND only is unlikely.
 You might occasionally be able to enter from the administration side - for example, you could start as a study-site coordinator in the NHS or as a clinical trials administrator/assistant.
 However, you would need substantial experience and further qualifications to progress to the role of CRA.